The Rock-afire Explosion

-The Rock-afire Explosion was an animatronic character band that appeared in ShowBiz Pizza Place restaurants from 1980 to 1992.
-Since 1992, independent companies and people have been preserving it and one can still view the show in various locations around the world where it is still in operation to this day.
-The band's characters were various anthropomorphized animals, including a brown bear, a grey wolf and a silverback gorilla.
-They performed medleys of classic rock, pop, and country music, as well as original compositions and comedic skits.
+The Rock-afire Explosion (RAE) is an animatronic character band designed and manufactured by Creative Engineering, Inc. (CEI) for use in ShowBiz Pizza Place restaurants in the 1980s and early 1990s.
+The band's characters are various anthropomorphized animals, including a brown bear, a grey wolf and a silverback gorilla.
+They perform medleys of classic rock, pop, and country music, as well as original compositions and comedic skits.

-The show was created and manufactured by inventor Aaron Fechter through his company Creative Engineering, Inc. in Orlando, Florida.
-In addition to overseeing the production of the animatronics, Fechter provided several of the characters' voices.
-When ShowBiz Pizza rebranded in 1992, the band was replaced by Chuck E. Cheese characters.
-The Rock-afire Explosion show was sold to other restaurants and entertainment centers such as Circus Pizza, Pistol Pete's Pizza, and Billy Bob's Wonderland.
+CEI was founded by inventor Aaron Fechter, who oversaw production of the animatronics and provided several of the characters' voices.
+The band was replaced by Chuck E. Cheese characters and renamed Munch's Make Believe Band following ShowBiz Pizza's decision to rebrand in the early 1990s.
+As relations with ShowBiz deteriorated, CEI began selling The Rock-afire Explosion to other restaurants and entertainment centers around the world, including Circus Pizza, Pistol Pete's Pizza, and Billy Bob's Wonderland.

-The show was pioneering, in many respects, to other animatronics shows of the early 1980s.
-The life-sized characters were capable of facial expression, and some could even play simple melodies on musical instruments.
-At the end of the show's tenure, Chuck E. Cheese marketing director Jul Kamen credited Rock-afire with being largely responsible for Showbiz's success.
+The show was considered pioneering in the animatronic industry, featuring life-sized characters capable of advanced movement and facial expression.
+At the end of the show's tenure, former Chuck E. Cheese marketing director Jul Kamen credited Rock-afire with being largely responsible for ShowBiz’s early financial success.